“A person can not be twice punished… for the same act or omission…”

 The Crown therefore proposed that Mr. Dibble should be able to be charged with grievous bodily harm.
 As this charge relates and relies upon the landing of the blows, an act that the Crown contends was unpunished in the previous charge.

 In the Supreme Court of Appeal, Fraser, Gotterson JJA, and Boddice J indicated that the defining of the punishable act in a conviction relies heavily upon how the original charge was particularised.
 In this case, the original charge made explicit and clear mention of multiple punches landing on the complainant, the conviction also indicates clearly that the defendant was convicted on the basis of these actions.

 The punishable act or omission in question therefore included the punches that landed on the complainant.
 As such, Mr. Dibble was unable to be charged a second time with the more serious offence of grievous bodily harm.

 Bosscher Lawyers has over 100 years of collective experience in the field of criminal law.
-If you have a criminal law problem, our criminal lawyers are here to help.
+If you have a criminal law problem, our Brisbane Criminal Lawyers are here to help.
 Call Bosscher Lawyers on 1300 729 316.